 Ok, so the show is this week.
 This final reminder needs to be a bit more personal.
 If you can, send out a text to everyone who’s coming to remind them one last time.
 Your effort will be greatly appreciated and people will feel more connected to your band when they receive a personalized reminder from you.

 If you don’t get a lot of feedback at the beginning of the promotional period, don’t worry.
 Most of your RSVP’s will end up coming in a week or so before the show.
-That’s just how the cookie crumbles.
-When your show day finally comes, enjoy it.
-Watch as all your effort and preparation finally pays off.
+And when your show day finally comes, make sure to enjoy it!
+Watch as all your effort and preparation pays off as you pack the venue with excited fans.